BlazeInferno64/BlazeInferno64/README.md

 ```
  </a>
 <p>
- I am a web/software developer both fron-end and back-end,
+ I am a web/software developer both front-end and back-end,

  Here in my github page you will mostly find repositories, which will provide you various types of guides and demonstration of softwares both web and desktop/mobile,
 Some of my favourite languages for programming are - Python, C++, C, JavaScript, Html, Css, etc.

  I hope that from my repositories you can learn something new :)